Low-temperature distillation: Plant design

-The low temperature distillation process needs reactors for evaporation and condensation equipped with the spaying system to generate the droplets, and three standard plate heat exchangers (heating, cooling, thermal recovery).
+The low temperature distillation process needs reactors for evaporation and condensation equipped with the spraying system to generate the droplets, and three standard plate heat exchangers (heating, cooling, thermal recovery).
 The feedwater and distillate are pumped in two large circulation streams through the reactors.
 The thermal recovery is realized in a heat exchanger preheating the feedwater by the distillate after condensation.
 Saturated brine and distillate are removed from the process by valve locks.
 The process and media flows are visualized in Fig. 7 in a general process scheme.

 The thermal energy (1) is supplied at the main heat exchanger (HEX 1) by any available media heating up the intake water up to 95°C.

 In the evaporator cycle (green), the hot water is sprayed and evaporated in pressure reduced chambers (2) and flows by gravity to the subsequent chambers with lowered temperature and pressure environment.
 The generated vapor (3) flows from the evaporator to the condenser in every stage where it condenses on the cooled droplets of the sprayed distillate.

 The heat exchanger for cooling (HEX 3) reduces the temperature of the distillate (4) before it is pumped to the condenser cycle.
 In the condenser cycle (5), the cooled distillate is pumped and sprayed into the pressure chambers to allow for vapor condensation from the evaporators on cooled droplets.
 During this process, the temperature and pressure increases from stage to stage.
 After the last condenser, the increased heat of the distillate is recovered in the heat exchanger for thermal recovery (HEX 2) preheating the evaporator cycle.
 After the condensation in the first reactor, the distillate is hotter compared to the brine of the last evaporator.
 This condensation heat is recovered in HEX 2 and is used for heating the evaporator cycle (6).
 It is beneficial for the energetic efficiency to design this heat exchanger as large as possible.

 In order to run the process, a vacuum system (7) extracts non-condensable gases (like $\textstyle CO_2, N_2, O_2$), in the chambers.
 In the connection duct to the vacuum pump, an optional heat exchanger (HEX 5) cools down the vapor to condense as much water as possible (8).
 The gained distillate is transferred after an optional heat recovery (9) out of the process.
 A post-treatment system can treat the distillate according to the desired requirements (remineralization).
 The brine is extracted at the evaporator cycle after the last evaporator stage (10).
 The over-saturation and precipitation of salts for zero-liquid discharge (ZLD) application requires an additional evaporator acting as crystallizer which is not shown in Fig. 7.